-We will now discuss why Lemma \ref{lem:noSucSmall} till Lemma \ref{lem:neglectSet} still hold in the case of the $\Gue$ ensemble, restricted to $(-2+\epsilon_0,2-\epsilon_0)$ for a given $\epsilon_0>0$.
-Note that the Hadamard-Fischer inequality, an important tool for the proof of all the following lemmas, still holds for the Gaussian unitary ensemble because the set of its eigenvalues is a determinantal process. \begin{itemize} \item We now note
+We will now discuss why Lemma~\ref{lemnoSucSmall} through Lemma \ref {lemneglectSet} still hold in the case of the $\Gue$ ensemble, restricted to $(-2+\epsilon_0,2-\epsilon_0)$ for a given $\epsilon_0>0$.
+Note that the Hadamard--Fischer inequality, an important tool for the proof of all the following lemmas, still holds for the Gaussian unitary ensemble because the set of its eigenvalues is a determinantal process. \begin{itemize} \item We now note